 4. Add a 1–2 sentence note for context (meal, travel, missed sleep).

 Keeping each row under 30 seconds increases the chance you will log consistently.
-Follow your clinician, prescriber, pharmacist, or medication label instructions for dose details (Primary Care Diabetes).
+Follow your clinician, prescriber, pharmacist, or medication label instructions (Primary Care Diabetes).

-3. Create a one-row bar chart or shaded heatmap to visualize peaks.
+• Create a one-row bar chart or shaded heatmap to visualize peaks and week-to-week shifts (use darker shading for higher scores so patterns jump out).

 A short written summary helps you remember context that numbers alone miss.
 Keep the visualization simple so it remains useful during busy weeks.

-Purpose: link weight entries to symptom intensity to look for meaningful correlations over weeks.
 Fields to include: date, weight, percent change, key symptom weekly averages, and contextual notes (diet, exercise).
 Compute percent change as a simple week-to-week or month-to-month comparison.
 Seeing weight and symptom data side-by-side helps you determine if patterns align with progress or plateaus.
-If you use a scale or wearable that syncs with your tracker, you can reduce manual entry time and improve adherence (Healthline).
+If you use a scale or wearable that can export weight data for your records, or if you use Pepio’s free Weight‑Loss Calculator alongside app logs, you can reduce manual entry time and keep better records (Healthline).
 Avoid overinterpreting short-term weight changes; focus on multi-week trends instead (Bearable).

 Putting these templates into practice starts with a small habit.
 If you are building a reliable routine, try adapting the Daily Log and Weekly Summary first.
-Users who digitize consistent logs see clearer progress and better appointment notes.
-Pepio helps organize dose history, symptoms, reminders, and weight progress in one place so you can use these templates without juggling screenshots or scattered notes.
-Learn more about Pepio’s approach to organizing GLP‑1 routines and how the templates map into a single tracking system.
+Users who digitize consistent logs see clearer records and better appointment notes.
+Pepio helps organize dose history, symptoms, and weight progress using the iOS app and free web calculators: the iOS app logs dose, injection site, and symptoms while Pepio’s Next Dose Date Calculator creates a downloadable calendar reminder and the Weight‑Loss Calculator supports weight tracking alongside your logs.
+All tools are free and intended for organization and education only.

 Disclaimer: Pepio is for organization and self-tracking only.
 Pepio does not provide medical advice, diagnosis, treatment, dosing recommendations, or protocol recommendations.
 Always follow the instructions from your clinician, prescriber, pharmacist, medication label, or care team.